desResLab/LINFA/README.md

 If used with adaptive annealing (AdaAnn) the `it=100` option runs 100 iterations only at `T=1` (i.e., to approximate the untempered posterior distribution).
 Therefore the total number of iterations is generally higher than specified through the `it` option.

-At regular intervals set by the parameter `experiment.save_interval` LINFA writes a few results files.
+At regular intervals, set by the parameter `experiment.save_interval`, LINFA writes a few results files.
 The sub-string `NAME` refers to the experiment name specified in the `experiment.name` variable, and `IT` indicates the iteration at which the file is written.
 The results files are

 * `log.txt` contains the log profile information, i.e.
   * Iteration number.